Last Updated on August 26, 2021 by Oddmund Groette

 Why there is no Holy Grail in trading (presumably):

 The good news is that there might be a Holy Grail, after all.
 Admittedly, it’s not the type of Holy Grail most traders dream of, but it makes a robust trading business.
-A steady growing equity curve is dependent on diversification and non-correlation:
+A steady growing equity curve is dependent on diversification and non-correlation among your trading strategies:

-The Holy Grail is consistency, diversification, and non-correlation:
+The Holy Grail trading is consistency, diversification, and non-correlation:

 It would help if you diversified into many strategies that are uncorrelated from each other.
 When you lose or gain in on strategy, parts of that might be offset by other strategies.
 We have explained the importance of correlation in a previous article:

-By quantifying the strategies, you automate many of the daily tasks, a necessity to achieve the Holy Grail:
+By quantifying the strategies, you automate many of the daily tasks, a necessity to achieve the Holy Grail of trading:

-Quantitative trading gets you closer to the Holy Grail:
+Quant trading gets you closer to the Holy Grail trading system:

 Why should you do quantitative trading?